NunoCardoso/AdventOfCode/README.md

 # Recommendations

 functions: solveFor, DFS, BFS
+Make a rulAllPuzzles, dumps times (< 1 s), disables UI

-types: use World: World
+types: use World: World instead of Matrix
 Avoid lodash
+remove Any
+replace Record with Sets, Maps

-use  global.structuredClone instead of deepClone, or {...obj} / arr.slice() for shallows
+use global.structuredClone instead of deepClone, or {...obj} / arr.slice() for shallows check when I can use shallows

 prefer match with /g than matchAll, as in

 "abcabfgabsefd".match(/ab/) => ['ab', index: 0, input: 'abcabfgabsefd', groups: undefined]
 "abcabfgabsefd".match(/ab/g) => ['ab', 'ab', 'ab']
 "123123123".match(/ab/) => null